abulives/nodejs-pdf-rag-langgraph-gemini/README.md

-# 🚀 Build a PDF ingestion and Question/Answering system with LangChain and gemini
+# 🚀 Build a Retrieval Augmented Generation (RAG) App with Langgraph and gemini

 This is a Dockerized Node.js application built using the [Express.js](https://expressjs.com/) framework.